-If your section or committee is conducting an event such as a forum featuring a prominent speaker, or is working on a newsworthy initiative, the Association's Communications staff can prepare news releases and notify reporters.
+If your Section or Committee is conducting an event such as a forum featuring a prominent speaker, or is working on a newsworthy initiative, the Association’s Communications & Marketing staff can prepare news releases and notify reporters.
 To obtain this assistance, contact:

 The Chancellor is the official spokesperson for public comments on Association policies and positions.
-As a practical matter, a number of other individuals may be designated to provide factual information on behalf of the Association, as required by demands of timeliness or expertise.
-These individuals may include other officers; section, committee and division chairs; or executive staff.
-Whenever possible, and to the extent determined by the personal preferences of each Chancellor, the Chancellor should be featured as the Association's official representative in public media.
-Specific guidelines limiting statements by leaders of sections and committees are established in Article X, §1002 of the Association's Bylaws.
+As a practical matter, the Chancellor may designate a number of other individuals to provide factual information on behalf of the Association, as required by demands of timeliness or expertise.
+These individuals may include other officers; Section, Committee and Division chairs; or executive staff.
+Whenever possible, and to the extent determined by the personal preferences of each Chancellor, the Chancellor should be featured as the Association’s official representative in public media.
+Specific guidelines limiting statements by leaders of Sections and Committees are established in Article X, §1002 of the Association’s Bylaws.

 All communications with reporters, except communications conducted directly by the Chancellor, are processed through the professional public relations staff in the Association’s Communications Department.
 All written statements distributed to reporters are specifically reviewed and approved by the Executive Director and/or Director of Communications and Marketing.